TCL 108 (Bismuth subsalicylate (chewable-cherry) 263 mg)

-Bismuth subsalicylate is used in the treatment of diarrhea; diarrhea, chronic; helicobacter pylori infection; lymphocytic colitis; indigestion and belongs to the drug class antidiarrheals.
+Bismuth subsalicylate is used in the treatment of helicobacter pylori infection; diarrhea, chronic; diarrhea; lymphocytic colitis; traveler's diarrhea (and more), and belongs to the drug class antidiarrheals.
 FDA has not classified the drug for risk during pregnancy.
-Bismuth subsalicylate 263 mg is not subject to the Controlled Substances Act.
+Bismuth subsalicylate 263 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Bismuth subsalicylate

 - Bismuth subsalicylate suspension

 - Bismuth subsalicylate (Advanced Reading)

 Related treatment guides